How does leasing a car work?

 What is a car lease?

 Terms vary by the leasing company, the lessee's finances, and the vehicle itself, but a lease typically requires monthly payments and finance charges.
 The agreement specifies what happens when the lease ends, including whether you'll have an option to buy the car at that point.
-Learn more about buying a leased car and the difference between a leased car and a rental.
+Learn about buying a leased car and the difference between a leased car and a rental.

-How do I lease a car?
+How do you lease a car?

 As you look around, ask prospective lessors for lease quotes that include the total out-of-pocket amount, including registration, taxes, and any down payment.
 Also, request quotes for the full monthly payment, including taxes.
 Read the terms closely to see where they differ and what they mean for the overall cost.